yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/chat-widget-overview.md

 A Chat widget allows users to customize design of  the widget, preview, and deploy it as per their custom requirements.
 Click [here](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/web-widget) to know more.

-To match any use case, the Chat widget can be customised in various ways using functions and events.
-Click [here](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/fuction-widgets) to know more.
+To match any use case, the Chat widget can be customised in various ways using [Functions]((https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/fuction-widgets)) and [Events](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/event-widget).

-You can retrieve the data of the user who is using the Chat widget by using the payload.
-Click [here](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/chat-widget-payload), to know more.
+You can retrieve the data of the user who is using the Chat widget by using the [Payload](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/chat-widget-payload).